-Scientists finally agree with parents of children with attention deficit hyperactivity disorder (ADD/ADHD) who have suspected a connection between the kinds of foods their children eat and their behavior and symptoms.
+Scientists finally agree with ADHD adults and parents of children with attention deficit who have suspected a connection between the kinds of foods they eat and their behavior and symptoms.

 If the right nutrients aren’t accessible to the brain, its circuits misfire.
 Read on to find out what nutrients an ADD/ADHD brain needs to function well.

 Carbs affect brain function and mood.
 The rate at which sugar from a particular food enters brain cells, and other cells of the body, is called the “glycemic index” (GI).
 Foods with a high glycemic index stimulate the pancreas to secrete high levels of insulin, which causes sugar to empty quickly from the blood into the cells.
 Insulin regulates the ups and downs of blood sugar, and the rollercoaster behavior that sometimes goes with them.
 Low-glycemic foods deliver a steady supply of sugar, helping a person with ADD/ADHD control behavior and improve performance.